Tesla to add 1,000 new FSD Beta testers per day: Report

-San Francisco, Sep 28 (IANS) Tesla CEO Elon Musk has announced that Tesla plans to start adding 1,000 new Full Self-Driving Beta testers per day based on their "safety score" starting next week.
+San Francisco: Tesla CEO Elon Musk has announced that Tesla plans to start adding 1,000 new Full Self-Driving Beta testers per day based on their "safety score" starting next week.

 The electric vehicle company's plan for a "wider release" of its Full Self-Driving Beta, which was first supposed to come six months ago, has changed a lot in the last week, reports Electrek.